astronomer/airflow-guides/guides/data-quality.md

 ### Example: GreatExpectations

 The following example runs the same data quality checks as the SQL Check operators example against the same database.
-After setting up the GreatExpectations instance with all four components, the checks can be defined in JSON format to form one Expectation Suite.
+After setting up the Great Expectations instance with all four components, the checks can be defined in JSON format to form one Expectation Suite.

-> **Note**: Running the same checks is possible because for each of the checks in this example an `Expectation` already exists.
-This is not always the case and especially for more complicated checks you may need to define a [custom expectation](https://docs.greatexpectations.io/docs/guides/expectations/creating_custom_expectations/overview).
+> **Note**: For each of the checks in this example, an `Expectation` already exists.
+This is not always the case, and for more complicated checks you may need to define a [custom expectation](https://docs.greatexpectations.io/docs/guides/expectations/creating_custom_expectations/overview).

 ```json